qutip/qutip/doc/examples/examples-trilinearmonte.rst

 ..
 QuTiP
    Copyright (C) 2011, Paul D. Nation & Robert J. Johansson

-Monte-Carlo evolution of the trilinear Hamiltonian subject to damping.
+Monte-Carlo evolution of the trilinear Hamiltonian subject to damping
 ---------------------------------------------------------------------

 Monte-Carlo evolution of the trilinear Hamiltonian subject to damping.